SINTEF/rusty-chunkenc/docs/blog-post.md

 Numbers that can be negative are a bit tricky.
 Most computers use a two's complement representation to store negative numbers.
 Without going into details, your computer likely represents the number -1 like this in binary: `1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111 1111`.
 This is not good.
 There are way too many significant bits for such a small number.

 The `varint` encoding uses a trick called [zigzag encoding](https://en.wikipedia.org/wiki/Variable-length_quantity#Zigzag_encoding).
 It multiplies the numbers by two.
 Positive numbers are even, and negative numbers are made positive using their absolute value and substracted one to become odd.
 Finally, it uses the `uvarint` encoding to store the numbers, which are now all positive.
 Going the other way around is similar.
 It divides the number by two.
-If the rest of the division is 1, the number is made negative by multiplying it by -1.
+If the remainder of the division is 1, the number is made negative by multiplying it by -1.

 Small negative numbers can also be stored more compactly, thanks to the zigzag encoding.